In the early 1980s, Griselda "La Madrina" Blanco was one of the most feared drug lords of the Miami underworld.

-Blanco was merciless.
+“La Madrina” was merciless.
 If you did not pay on time, you and your family were eliminated.
 If she did not want to pay you, you were assassinated.
 If she perceived that you had slighted her, you were bumped off.

 In 1984, Jaime, the nephew of her slain second husband, Alberto Bravo, patrolled her favorite shopping malls waiting for his chance to kill her.

 Allegedly, however, this was not the end of her cocaine business, and far from the end of authorities’ investigations into her dealings.
 The Miami-Dade District Attorney’s office, for one, wanted her convicted of murder.

-Almost immediately, they became lovers, thanks to the help of paid-off prison staff.
+The two became lovers, thanks to the help of paid-off prison staff.
 If Cosby is to be believed, Blanco entrusted most of her drug empire to him.

-And with Blanco behind bars, her enemies turned their attention to her son, Osvaldo.
+With “La Madrina” behind bars, her enemies turned their attention to her son, Osvaldo.
 In 1992, Osvaldo was shot in the leg and shoulder by one of Pablo Escobar’s men and would later bleed to death in hospital.

-But the real blow for Blanco came in 1994 when her trusted hitman Ayala became the star witness in a murder prosecution against her.
+But the real blow for Blanco came in 1994 — when her trusted hitman Ayala became the star witness in a murder prosecution against her.
 This apparently caused the Godmother to have a nervous breakdown.
 Ayala had enough on her to send her to the electric chair many times over.

 With the kidnapping plan having collapsed, time was running out for Blanco.
-If Ayala testified against her, she would be put on death row.
+If Ayala testified against her, she would surely be put on death row.